About Us

 • Raise hunger awareness and increase community outreach

-As a result of the recession, the number of Americans who lack food has peaked to its all time highest.
+As a result of the recession, the number of Americans who lack food has peaked to its all-time highest.
 As the country begins to move out of the recession, there is still millions of Americans struggling to provide food and other basic needs for their families.

-What We Do… As part of the initiative to end hunger the Hawaiian Gardens Food Bank currently serves over 1,000 families (approximately 5,500 individuals) on a weekly basis.
-The goal of the organization is to provide needy families with nutritious food as well as resources and program that will help people get back on their feet.
-In conjunction with the Irving Moskowitz Foundation, the Hawaiian Gardens Food Bank organizes and coordinates all programs and services offered to the community.
-The Irving Moskowitz Foundation distributes:
+What We Do… As part of the initiative to end hunger the Hawaiian Gardens Food Bank currently serves over 1,000 families (approximately 2,500 individuals) on a monthly basis.
+The goal of the organization is to provide families in need with nutritious food as well as resources and programs that will help people get back on their feet.
+In conjunction with the Irving I. Moskowitz Foundation, the Hawaiian Gardens Food Bank organizes and coordinates all programs and services offered to the community.
+The Hawaiian Gardens Food Bank is intended for the residents in Hawaiian Gardens; however, we help anyone in need by distributing USDA commodities.

-• Year to date since 1988 over $9,139,383 worth of food have been given
+• Year to date since 1995 over $20,000.000 worth of food to those in need